North American Soccer League: Founding

+The first logo, used between 1968 and 1974.

 The surprisingly large North American TV audience of over 1 million for the 1966 FIFA World Cup and the resulting documentary film, Goal!, led American sports investors to believe there was an untapped market for the sport in the U.S. and Canada.
 In 1967, two professional soccer leagues started in the United States: the FIFA-sanctioned United Soccer Association (USA), which consisted of entire European and South American teams brought to the U.S. and given local names, and the unsanctioned National Professional Soccer League (NPSL).
 The NPSL did not receive sanctioning by the USSFA, as it refused to pay the $25,000 fee, was branded an outlawed entity by FIFA, and players faced penalties for signing with it.
 While the USA had FIFA sanction, the foreign teams that were rebranded with American names for the summer 1967 season viewed the league as little more than a training exercise for their off-season, and most did not field their best players.
 The NPSL had a two-year national television contract in the U.S. with the CBS television network.
 Officials were instructed to whistle fouls and delay play to allow CBS to insert commercials.
 The ratings for matches were unacceptable even by weekend daytime standards and the arrangement with CBS was soon terminated.
 Bill MacPhail, head of CBS Sports, attributed NPSL's lack of TV appeal to empty stadiums with few fans, and to undistinguished foreign players who were unfamiliar to American soccer fans.

 The two leagues merged on December 7, 1967, to form the North American Soccer League (NASL).
 NASL began the 1968 season with 17 of the 22 teams that had participated during the 1967 season, folding five redundant teams in cities where both USA and NPSL had operated.
 The teams relied mostly on foreign talent, including the Brazilian Vavá, one of the leading scorers of the 1958 and 1962 World Cups.
 International friendlies included victories against Pelé's Santos and against English champions Manchester City.